Dzaakk/data-structure/README.md

-# data-structure
+# Data Structure
-Learn All about data structure
+Practice All about data structure from [geeksforgeeks](https://www.geeksforgeeks.org/data-structures/)